I constantly engage with people—many of them in their fifties and beyond—on Twitter and Instagram.

 If you’re having trouble keeping up with technology, I would say it has nothing to do with your age.
 It’s just likely that you don’t need it on a daily basis.
 This makes it more difficult to get the hang of it.

-1.- Technology helps you keep in touch
+1.- Technology helps us keep in touch

 But when you live far from your loved ones, a conversation on Skype can be much cheaper than a long distance call or a plane ticket.

-I would be unemployed and probably unemployable if I hadn’t embraced technology.
+2.- Technology can lead to an encore careerI would be unemployed and probably unemployable if I hadn’t embraced technology.
 Click To Tweet

 Many journalists and writers who fought online publishing are finally realizing they need to adapt to the times in order to survive.

 3.- Technology saves lives

 There are surveillance cameras that hook up to your smartphone so you can keep tabs on your baby, pets and elderly family members when you can’t be in the same room.

 4.- Technology provides free education

 You can learn all kinds of things by using digital technology: from a new language, which also helps keep your mind nimble and sharp, to how to play the guitar.

 5.- Technology helps declutter

-6.- Technology keeps your mind nimble
+6.- Technology keeps our mind nimble

 The older you are the better this is, of course.
 Next time you think you can’t learn how to use one more gadget or social media site, try it instead.

-7.- Technology sharpens your senses
+7.- Technology sharpens our senses

-Today’s technology can help you hear better, see better … and for those of us with presbyopia, it can be life changing.
 I remember when my grandmother was my age.
 She wore ugly bifocals or had to have a pair of prescription sunglasses and a pair of regular glasses which she would swap out with reading glasses.
-Progressive lenses and Transitions lenses incorporate technology that enables us to wear stylish glasses that can be worn indoors and outdoors seamlessly.
-Whether you’re staring at a computer screen or enjoying a night at the movies, you don’t need to switch frames.